 In the United States, most states require a legal "final disposition" (either burial or cremation) if the baby was born after 20 to 24 weeks of gestation.
 If the loss occurs before this window, the hospital may offer to handle the disposition as medical remains, or you may still choose to have a private burial or cremation.

-If a baby is born alive and then passes away, regardless of the gestation period, a Death Certificate Complete FAQ will be required.
-For stillbirths, the documentation is slightly different.
+If a baby is born alive and then dies, regardless of the gestation period, a death certificate will be required (in addition to a birth certificate).
+For stillbirths, the documentation is slightly different, as described below.

 Certificate of Birth Resulting in Stillbirth